KSpaeth1866/coinbase-takehome/README.md

 > The size field is the sum of the size of the orders at that price, and num-orders is the count of orders at that price; size should not be multiplied by num-orders.

 For example, an ask order of `[8500, 0.5347346, 1]` in the BTC-USD orderbook means there is a price bucket of $8,500 USD and there are 0.5347346 BTC available for purchase at that price.

-If orderbook had `[8500, 0.5347346, 1], [8550, 0.4652654, 1]` and we wanted to buy 1 BTC, we would need to spend (8,500 USD/BTC * 0.5347346 BTC) + (8550 USD/BTC * 0.4652654 BTC) = $8,523.26 USD for that 1 BTC.
+If orderbook were `[[8500, 0.5347346, 1], [8550, 0.4652654, 1]]` and we wanted to buy 1 BTC, we would need to spend (8,500 USD/BTC * 0.5347346 BTC) + (8550 USD/BTC * 0.4652654 BTC) = $8,523.26 USD for that 1 BTC.
 In general, as we walk through, we check if the current order is sufficient to fill our quote.
 If it is, take all we need.
 If not, take it all, add it to the amount of base acquired so far in the walk, and add the price of that order to the current value accumulated so far.
 For example see below:

 Request:

-{
+`{

 	"action": "buy",

 	"base_currency": "BTC",